carbon-language/carbon-lang/docs/design/generics/details.md

-Given a value of type `Point3` and an interface `Vector` implemented for that type, you can access the methods from that interface using a [qualified member access expression](terminology.md#qualified-member-access-expression) whether or not the implementation is done externally with an `external impl` declaration.
+Given a value of type `Point3` and an interface `Vector` implemented for that type, you can access the methods from that interface using a [qualified member access expression](terminology.md#qualified-member-access-expression) whether or not the implementation is done externally with an `impl` declaration without `extend`.
 The qualified member access expression writes the member's _qualified name_ in the parentheses of the
 [compound member access syntax](/docs/design/expressions/member_access.md):